 Compare the features and capabilities of the top internal communication software platforms.
 Shop internal communication software with confidence knowing what you need and what these platforms provide.

-Employee distribution lists have become a must-have in companies with more than 500 employees.
-Manually managing employee distribution lists can be a time-consuming task that is prone to errors.
+Access NowEmployee distribution lists are a must-have in companies with more than 500 employees.
+Manually managing these employee email lists can be a time-consuming task that is prone to errors.
 Furthermore, manual management simply isn’t sustainable or efficient.
+As your organization grows, keeping these lists up-to-date becomes increasingly challenging.

 Ultimately, it becomes an integrated solution that combines multiple products, services, or components to solve a complex problem or fulfill a specific need.
-For example, an integrated customer relationship management (CRM) solution might combine sales, marketing, customer service, and support functions into a single platform like Cerkl Broadcast
+For example, an integrated customer relationship management (CRM) solution might combine sales, marketing, customer service, and support functions into a single platform like Cerkl Broadcast.

 At Cerkl, we know that segmenting and automating your employee distribution lists is a game-changer for internal communications.
 Our Broadcast platform enhances relevance and engagement, improves efficiency and consistency, allows for personalization at scale, supports data-driven decision-making, and fosters a connected and informed workforce.
 It syncs in real time with HRIS systems and is entirely user-driven, taking mere seconds to complete.